korovod/kenotron/README.md

 For detailed instructions on training your first model, check out our [Your First Training guide](docs/your-first-training.md).

+For multi-node training with Slurm, see our [Multi-Node Training guide](docs/multi-node-training.md).

 ### Run generation from your checkpoint

 ```bash